Community College of Allegheny County: West Hills Center

 Opened in spring 2007, CCAC's West Hills center replaces the former Airport West and Technology centers.
 Located in a 150000 sqft facility in North Fayette Township, the center features classrooms and student life services.
 It also houses high-bay areas for automotive, HVAC, welding, and other trade-related programs.
-The West Hills Center also once had a book store for students, faculty and staff.
-The Book store at the West Hills Center has since been replaced by a convivence store style self-service market.
+The West Hills Center also once had a bookstore for students, faculty and staff.
+The bookstore has since been replaced by a convenience store style self-service market.

-On April 16, 2014, both President Barack Obama and Vice President Joe Biden visited the West Campus.
+On April 16, 2014, President Barack Obama and Vice President Joe Biden visited the West Campus.